 The first shop in Klerksdorp was opened by James A. Taylor in 1865.
 In 1870 Leask decided to retire from professional hunting and settle in Klerksdorp, becoming Taylor's partner in the shop.
 He must have done very well for himself because in 1884 he became involved with coal mining.
 He bought the farm Groenfontein to the south of the Vaal and formed a syndicate with JF de Raedt, who discovered coal there in 1873.
 Later the syndicate sold Groenfontein and bought Vierfontein and formed a company, Kroonstad Coal Estates.
 That was his coal business.

 The picture on the right shows Thomas Leask among a group unknown people, he is the smartly dressed one sitting in the center.
 What I thought was noteworthy is the fact when studying the picture in detail, everyone in the picture has a cigarette in his hand.
-I suppose they all died of lung cancer.
+I suppose they all died of a lung desease.

-After the first discovery of gold in the Klerksdorp area at the end of 1885, Leask went on to become an important figure in the budding gold industry springing up in Klerksdorp shortly after the initial gold discovery, starting to mine for gold with the help of Apie Roos.
+After the first discovery of gold in the Klerksdorp area at the end of 1885, Leask went on to become an important figure in the budding gold industry springing up in Klerksdorp, starting to mine for gold with the help of Apie Roos.
 Leask went on to being elected the first President of Klerksdorp Chamber of Mines in 1887.
 In 1888 Thomas Leask had started the Leask Gold Mining Company with capital of £70 000.
 This mine was developed as Western Reefs Mine and later incorporated into Vaal Reefs Gold Mine (now known as the Vaal River Operations of Anglo Gold).